chatopera/chatopera.fmc/extras/bot.md

 Once the FAQs or Conversations is imported, they take effects, your audiences can use these services immediately.

-So, for testing purpose, you can create another bot for develop bot and export FAQs and Conversations files, and then import them to your bot in production.
+So, for testing purpose, you can create another bot for developing bot and export FAQs and Conversations files, and then import them to your bot in production.

-Congratulations!
-The Quick Start is done.
+Congratulations👏!
+The Quick Start is done!

 ## Become a expert to build Chatbot